GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/authorized-platforms-validation/index.md

 **Is the game running on an authorized platform**
 Checks if the game is executed on an authorized platform (preferably, run this only once at beginning of the game).

-**Check if a domain is contained in the authorized list**
-Check if a domain is contained in the authorized list array.

 ## Expressions

 | Expression | Description |  |